 A magnetic field is a vector field, meaning it has a specified magnitude and direction at any point.
 The SI unit of magnetic field is the Tesla (T) in honor of physicist Nikola Tesla, with units of N/A·m.
 The Tesla is a huge unit, with a 1 T magnetic field being quite large.
-A smaller unit the Gauss (after the great physicist/mathematician Carl Friedrich Emmanuel Gauss) it one ten thousandth of a Tesla.
-The magnetic field of the Earth is roughly 1 Gauss but it varies depending on where the measurement is taken), so 1 T is a magnetic field ten thousand times stronger than Earth's!
+A smaller unit—the Gauss (named after the great physicist/mathematician Carl Friedrich Emmanuel Gauss) is one ten thousandth of a Tesla.
+The magnetic field of the Earth is roughly 1 Gauss, (but it varies depending on where the measurement is taken), so 1 T is a magnetic field ten thousand times stronger than Earth's!

-Magnets are materials that have a magnetization caused by microscopic properties of atoms, and the magnetic field they give off is characterized by their north and south poles.
+Magnets are materials that have a magnetization caused by microscopic properties of atoms and the magnetic field they produce is characterized by their north and south poles.
 The direction of these magnetic fields always points from the north pole to the south pole.
 This convention can be used to determine the force the magnet will apply on a charge, and how one magnet will interact with other magnets.

 Magnetic fields are different from electric fields and gravitational fields, in that the force they apply on an object is not parallel to the field.
 A magnetic field actually acts perpendicular to a moving charge in its presence.
 To learn more about how this force is applied to a moving charge, visit hyperphysics.